 Bloggers and influencers are busy people.
 They're not going to waste their precious time on someone who hasn't taken the time to learn their first name.

 I mean, would you?

 If you're too pushy, you can expect zero replies from your outreach campaign.
-Same thing if you ask for something right away.

 Nobody likes pushy people.